JJerrychan/CS_521_TCPIPNetworking/README.md

 # CS_521_TCPIPNetworking
-This repository stores the notes of a lecture I wrote.
+This repository stores the notes of CS 521 TCP/IP Networking in SIT I wrote.